-A degree in mathematics, mathematics education, or mathematics and systems from Taylor will prepare you to be a competent, caring and creative problem solver—working in education, government, business or ministry in areas like web design, consulting, computer analysis, engineering, graphic design, statistics, and even as an actuary.
-You will also be well prepared for graduate school at places like MIT, the Mayo Clinic, Rutgers University, and Indiana University.
+A degree in mathematics, mathematics education, or mathematics and systems from Taylor University will prepare you to be a competent, caring and creative problem solver working in education, government, business or ministry in areas like web design, consulting, computer analysis, engineering, graphic design, statistics, and actuarial services.
+You will also be prepared for graduate school at places like MIT, the Mayo Clinic, Rutgers University, and Indiana University.

-Our faculty engages you in a dynamic community that expands beyond academics to enrich your spiritual and social development.
-You will have the opportunity to participate in State Math competitions, a math club, summer research and internships, Honors Guild and take trips with other students during J-term and Spring Break.
+Our faculty engage you in a dynamic community that expands beyond academics to enrich your spiritual and social development.
+You will have the opportunity to participate in State Math competitions, a math club, summer research and internships, Honors Guild, and take trips with other students during J-term and Spring Break.

 Take the Next Step